C0D1UM/best-practices/README.md

 - Bugfixes and new features should include tests[1].

+#### Migrations

+- Pull Requests should not contain migrations.
+If schema changes are required, it should be indicated in the name of the PR or with a label.
+Then, when the PR is reviewed and ready to merge, migrations should be added in a separate commit and merged immediately.

+- Migrations files should not be deleted or changed once they are in the master branch.

 ### Development Environment

 - Use an IDE where possible.
 Webstorm and PyCharm are excellent.